Psjsus4/m0lecon/2023/beginner/PWN/README.md

-reverse & pwn are my category and i'm happy to say that with the time given I solved all the challenges about these categories
+reverse & pwn are my category and I'm happy to say that with the time given I solved all the challenges about these categories

 ## The only challenge